jillesvangurp/es-kotlin-client/README.md

 # Introduction

 ES Kotlin Wrapper client for the Elasticsearch Highlevel REST client is a client library written in Kotlin that adapts the official Highlevel Elasticsearch HTTP client for Java (introduced with Elasticsearch 6.x) with some Kotlin specific goodness.

 The highlevel elasticsearch client is written in Java and provides access to essentially everything in the REST API that Elasticsearch exposes.
 The kotlin wrapper takes away none of that and adds some power and convenience to it.

-It adds extension methods, cuts down on boilerplate through use of several kotlin features for creating DSLs, default arguments, sequences. etc. Some of this is also be usable by Java developers (with some restrictions).
+It adds extension methods, cuts down on boilerplate through use of several kotlin features for creating DSLs, default arguments, sequences. etc. Some of this is also  usable by Java developers (with some restrictions).
 Android is not supported as the minimum requirements for the highlevel client are Java 8.

 # Get it